peterudkmaya11/lux/README.md

 * Steam wrapper.
 I'm REALLY hyped for the steam controllers.
 * Open source solution for UI (preferably html).
 * Solution for testing using go framework.
 Those who tried will quickly realise that every test run in it's own goroutine and that `runtime.LockOsThread` and `TestMain` don't help.
+* Scene manager solution.
+This will most likely be integrated/based on the same stuff Bullet is.

 Future work:
 * Support for [Vulkan](https://www.khronos.org/vulkan)